patcg-individual-drafts/ipa/details/encryption.md

    destined for helper parties needs to be encrypted so that the receiving entity is unable to see it.

-We adopt the latter model.
+We originally intended to adopt the latter model.
 Having a single point of contact allows for an asymmetric deployment of helper parties, where some helper parties only need to perform basic tasks.
+However, there are practical considerations that push toward separate submissions.

 In a model where all records are submitted to the same endpoint, there are conceptually multiple flows of data, one to each helper party.
 These flows could be delivered sequentially or interleaved.

+Note that any architectural decisions might be distinct from business arrangements.
+A single point of contact might be desirable for things like simplifying billing interactions.
+This could be provided with either model.

 ### Interleaving